How to spot malnutrition

 - Encourage regular physical activity.
 Daily exercise — even if it's light — can stimulate appetite and strengthen bones and muscles.

 - Consider outside help.
 If necessary, hire a home health aide to shop for groceries or prepare meals.
 Also consider Meals On Wheels and other community services, including home visits from nurses and registered dietitians.
+Your local Area Agency on Aging or a county social worker also might be helpful.

 Remember, identifying and treating nutrition issues early can promote good health, independence and increased longevity.
 Take steps now to ensure your loved one's nutrition.